“Every old and historic building deserves an informed owner”

 What we do

 We develop information for owners and craftsmen involved in the maintenance and renovation of historic and old buildings.
-The information we provide is mainly video based.
-All recordings are made on-site during projects to reflect real-life situations and issues.
+We mainly provide video-based information recorded on-site during projects to reflect real-life situations and issues.
+Furthermore, we also provide information on tools needed, material guides and level of difficulty.
+You can find a current list of projects under Topics.

-We present solutions which are cost effective, while at the same time respecting conservation.
+We present cost-effective solutions while respecting conservation.
 We see material selection as a key issue.
 As modern materials may in some cases damage the buildings, we advocate the use of traditional materials when applicable.
-Our toolbox listings consequently include an overview of suitable materials for each activity.
+Consequently, our toolbox listings include an overview of suitable materials for each activity.

 Background

 Key historic and old buildings in Europe are listed.
-Typically, strict rules apply for the maintenance and renovation of these buildings, involving the approval and oversight of the authorities.
-Furthermore, in some cases only selective and approved craftsmen are allowed to work on these buildings to guarantee that work is executed in the correct way and that suitable materials are used.
+Typically, authorities impose strict rules for the maintenance and renovation of these buildings, involving their approval and oversight.
+Furthermore, in some cases, only selective and approved craftsmen are allowed to work on these buildings to guarantee that they execute the work correctly and use suitable materials.

 A large number of old and historic buildings, however, remain non-listed.
-Here owners can do it themselves or employ any craftsman to execute the work, and as long as local building regulations are followed, large freedom exists in terms of selecting solutions and materials.
-Results and quality of such work consequently vary significantly.
-The information we provide is primarily targeted at non-listed buildings.
+Here, owners can do it themselves or employ any craftsman to execute the work, and as long as they follow local building regulations, they have large freedom in terms of selecting solutions and materials.
+The results and quality of such work consequently vary significantly.
+We primarily target non-listed buildings with the information we provide.

 We hope that you will find our information useful, and that it may inspire and assist you in preserving your old and historic building for the generations to come.